Our research

 1. 'Fine drying: Seed preparation for the dry state'

 Desiccation tolerance is acquired during the maturation phase of seed development, before actual seed drying.
-In our research we investigate what are the possible regulatory roles of drying on gene expression, mRNA translation and stability and protein structure and function in developing seeds.
+In our research we investigate the possible regulatory roles of cellular drying on gene expression, mRNA stability and protein structure and function in seeds.

 Project info: This research is funded by the Netherlands Science Foundation (NWO-ENW Veni grant, 2020), Fine drying: Seed preparation for the dry state - Wageningen University & Research